The Night They Raided Minsky's: Songs

-Production
+Shooting

 The Night They Raided Minsky's was the first musical shot entirely on location in New York City.
 The budget exceeded $3 million, making it the most expensive film shot in the city up to that time.
 A block of East 26th Street between First and Second Avenues was transformed into the Lower East Side c.
 1925.
 (The vacant tenements on the block were scheduled to be torn down as part of an urban renewal project, but the city postponed demolition for the filmmakers.)
 Parking meters were disguised by garbage cans and barrels.
 Exteriors were shot there for two weeks.
 A portion of an elevated train station 30 feet tall and 56 feet long was built.
 A scene in a subway car was filmed on the Myrtle Avenue elevated in Brooklyn.
 Some interiors were filmed at Chelsea Studios.
 The theater sequences were filmed at what was then the Gayety Theater (now the Village East Cinema), at 181 Second Avenue on the Lower East Side.

 The Night They Raided Minsky's was Bert Lahr's last film.
 The 72-year-old comedian, best known for his role as the Cowardly Lion in The Wizard of Oz, was a veteran of the old Columbia burlesque wheel.
 Lahr was hospitalized on November 21 for what was reported as a back ailment.
 In Notes on a Cowardly Lion: The Biography of Bert Lahr, his son, John Lahr, wrote: "Bert Lahr died in the early morning of December 4, 1967.
 Two weeks before, he had returned home at 2 a.m., chilled and feverish, from the damp studio where The Night They Raided Minsky's was being filmed.
 Ordinarily, a man of his age and reputation would not have had to perform that late into the night, but he had waived that proviso in his contract because of his trust in the producer and his need to work.
 The newspapers reported the cause of death as pneumonia; but he succumbed to cancer, a disease he feared but never knew he had."

 Most of Lahr's scenes had already been shot.
 Norman Lear told The New York Times that "through judicious editing, we will be able to shoot the rest of the film so that his wonderful performance will remain intact."
 The producers used test footage of Lahr, plus an uncredited voice double and a body double, burlesque legend Joey Faye, to complete the late comedian's role.

 Filming began on October 8 and was scheduled to wrap on December 22, 1967.
 The movie was released exactly a year later, on December 22, 1968.